 Where to stay

 Breezy Point Resort The Dockside restaurant and lounge hosts live music, and the double-decker Breezy Belle takes guests out for leisurely lake tours.
 Spacious vacation homes on the golf course are luxurious splurges.
-From $319.
 (800) 432-3777; breezypointresort.com

 Grand View Lodge Gracious hospitality and attention to detail define this upscale resort.
 A small indoor pool and water park overlook the lake.
 Lodging options range from king rooms to townhomes along the lake.
-From $325.
 (866) 801-2951; grandviewlodge.com

 Madden’s on Gull Lake Whether you want to golf, boat or just jump off the trampoline anchored in the lake near the swimming beach, Madden’s visitors have plenty to choose from.
 Families prefer cheery lakeside cabins; golfers can snag spacious, comfortable rooms facing the fairways.
 Kids’ programs promise supervised activities (and a break for parents!).
-From $239.
 (800) 233-2934; maddens.com